ViniciusClement/CEH-Practical/CEH-Practical-Labs.md

 Gain access to the target system using Trojans

+            Gain control over a victim machine using the njRAT RAT Trojan -> E:\CEH-Tools\CEHv12 Module 07 Malware Threats\Trojans Types\Remote Access Trojans (RAT)\njRAT and double-click njRAT v0.7d.exe.
+                        -> default port number 5552 has been chosen.
+                        -> click the Builder link
+                        -> enter the IP address of the Windows 11 (attacker machine) machine in the Host field -> Check the option Registy StarUp
+                        -> Save As
+                        -> Now, use any technique to send this server to the intended target through email or any other source (in real-time, attackers send this server to the victim).
+                        -> Double-click the server (Test.exe) to run this malicious executable.
+                        -> Right-click on the detected victim name and click Manager.

-            Gain control over a victim machine using the njRAT RAT Trojan Hide a Trojan using SwayzCryptor and make it undetectable to various anti-virus programs Create a Trojan server using Theef RAT Trojan
+            Hide a Trojan using SwayzCryptor and make it undetectable to various anti-virus programs -> navigate to the location where you saved the malware file Test.exe -> Click Confirm upload on the VirusTotal page.
+                        -> Go to E:\CEH-Tools\CEHv12 Module 07 Malware Threats\Crypters\SwayzCryptor and double-click SwayzCryptor.exe.
+                        -> Select a File dialog-box appears; navigate to the location of Test.exe (Desktop)
+                        -> Once the file is selected, check the options Start up, Mutex, and Disable UAC, and then click Encrypt.
+                        -> The Save File CryptedFile.exe
+                        -> click the Upload file CryptedFile.exe on VirusTotal

+            Create a Trojan server using Theef RAT Trojan

 Infect the target system using a virus